 How can I sell my house fast?

-There are four key ingredients to a successful sale: a good estate agent with first class negotiating skills, local knowledge and an efficient conveyancer, a straight forward buyer and a straight forward seller.
+There are four key ingredients to a successful sale: a good estate agent with local knowledge and first class negotiating skills, an efficient conveyancer, a straight forward buyer and a straight forward seller.

 Ideally before any marketing has commenced the seller will have instructed their solicitor/conveyancer, to collate the appropriate documentation in order for a contract to be sent out as soon as the sale has been negotiated, otherwise this could be weeks away.
 The documentation is likely to include: planning consents, building regulations, servicing documentation of appliances as well as the fixture and fittings inventory.
 A seller may also consider commissioning the searches rather than leaving them to the purchaser which can save some weeks in time.